 “Dr. Jean-Charles has breathed new, magnificent, divine feminine ruah into the ministry of one of the Christian faith’s most examined and celebrated men.
 With the eye of an academic and the heart of a believer, she invites a fresh and holistic approach to Dr. King, so that the reader can receive his gifts anew while worshiping God, not Dr. King.
 She walks us down a fine line and brings us to the other side, ready to listen afresh to this prophet in our time.
 What a gift!"—Kaji Dousa, Senior Pastor, Park Avenue Christian Church, NYC

-Explores Martin Luther King’s series of speeches, “The Trumpet of Conscience,” on the intertwined issues of racism, militarism, and materialism, in light of today’s urgent social issues, which demand that demand a faith-based, justice-centered response: economic inequality, the refugee crisis, Black Lives Matter, and #MeToo.
+Explores Martin Luther King’s series of speeches, “The Trumpet of Conscience,” on the intertwined issues of racism, militarism, and materialism, in light of today’s urgent social movements, including the movement for Black lives, #MeToo, and prison abolition, each of which benefits from a faith-based, justice-centered response.